rajatk9962/maldetection/README.md

 ## Instructions

 1. Download and store all files in single folder.
-2. Place 'matlext' folder in htdocs folder in XAMPP.
+2. Place 'maltext' folder in htdocs folder in XAMPP.
 3. Import 'maldatabase.sql' database in XAMPP.
 4. Download all modules required for the project contained in 'requirements.txt' file through command prompt using the command: 'pip install -r requirements.txt'
 5. Download Tesseract-OCR [download link for windows: https://github.com/UB-Mannheim/tesseract/wiki] and chrome webdriver [download link: https://chromedriver.chromium.org/downloads] separately.